swaggerexpert/json-pointer/README.md

 ```

 By combining information from `result` and `trace`, it is possible to analyze the parsing process in detail
-and generate a messages like this: `'Syntax error at position 0, expected "/"'`.
+and generate a messages like this: `'Invalid JSON Pointer: "1".
+Syntax error at position 0, expected "/"'`.
 Please see this
 [test file](https://github.com/swaggerexpert/json-pointer/blob/main/test/parse/trace.js) for more information how to achieve that.

 #### Validation